sleepingkirby/mae-moedict/README.md

   2) use a file system like ext2 (just not fat) to hold the files.
 - Audio in definitions page won't play.
 Probably due to QT limitations on the nokia n900
 - Added a work around to include the path + mplayer to the definitions.
 Can be copied and pasted into the terminal.
-- Database needs to be reimported to fix bopomo text.
-Will do that later and reupload.

-I now consider this complete.
-It has all the features I could have thought of and wanted.
-If there are any requests for features, feel free to contact me or fork this project.

 # mae-moedict